kupferlauncher/kupfer/README.rst

 .. _`Keybinder`: https://github.com/engla/keybinder

+(Temporarily: Keybinder is required.
+We want to fix that).
 You can use kupfer without the keybinder module, for example by assigning a global keybinding to the ``kupfer`` binary, but it not the recommended way.